tdcosim/TDcoSim/docs/user_guide_understanding_config.md

      * solarFlag (Boolean): Specifies presence or absence of PV-DERs in a feeder.

-     * *solarPenetration (float):* Specifies the total rated capacity of PV-DERs as a percentage of the total feeder load (e.g. 0.1).
+     * *solarPenetration (float):* Specifies the total rated capacity of PV-DERs as a percentage of the total feeder load in dynamic co-simulation (e.g. 0.1).

    * ***manualFeederConfig:*** Manually specify the distribution system configuration at the desired transmission bus.
      * *nodes:* Specifies the configuration of the distribution system.